riffomonas/RR_R25_2014/research_plan.md

 * Learning outcomes:
   * Appreciate the value of different platforms for archiving raw data
-  * Understand how to file questions on a repository
   * Experience forking, modifying, and submitting/receiving pull requests
+  * Articulate the strengths and weaknesses of different open source licenses

 * Activities:
   * Case study: Congratulations, you just published a paper with reproducible analyses!
 What hurdles remain to being fully reproducible?
 Data access, making data public

 - pull requests
 - code review